-Sauces are particularly good for diet restriction because it’s easy to make vegan and gluten-free sauces that everyone will enjoy, and then each person can easily customize their own plate to suit their needs.
-If you have a great sauce recipe (whether it be a tomato based pasta sauce or a homemade enchilada sauce), it will make the rest of the dish flavorful and satisfying.
+Sauces & stews are particularly good for diet-restriction because it’s easy to make vegan and gluten-free sauces/stews that everyone will enjoy, and then each person can easily customize their own plate to suit their needs.
+If you have a great sauce recipe (whether it be a tomato based pasta sauce, pesto, chimichurri or salsa), it will make the rest of the dish flavorful and satisfying.
 Meat eaters can add meat, vegans can add pasta, vegetarian’s can add cheese and gluten-free-ers can use any grain of their choice.
 But no matter who is eating and what their customizations are, everyone is enjoying essentially the same cuisine.

 Customization and diet-restrictions may not be on everyone’s mind, but it’s definitely something I think about on the reg.
 Firstly, because I’m a vegetarian who is always cooking for meat-eaters.
 And secondly, because one of my career dreams is to be a private chef and meal delivery specialist catering to specific dietary needs (or another role that focuses on this same concept, that’s tbd).
 This is where sauces really come in handy.
 Focus on a tasty sauce that anyone can eat and add accompaniments accordingly to satisfy different diets.
 It’s a winning formula.